sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/service-discovery/kubernetes.md

 ![K8s Service Discovery Upstream](https://static.apiseven.com/2022/12/30/k8s-sd-upstream.png)

-Besides, we'll create an API inside the `sd-app` Service.
+Besides, we'll create a route inside the `sd-app` Service.

-1. The API name is `anything`.
+1. The route name is `anything`.
 2. The path is `/anything` (prefix match), and strip the path prefix.
 3. It accepts all HTTP methods.